martijnvandergeest/git-testing/README.md

 To get started, first we need to checkout the source code from git.
 The source code can be found in GitHub under the following url: *https://github.com/qafedev/qafe-platform.git*

-After determining your development location and browsing to that location with a Git tool, you should run the following command to checkout the development branch:
+After determining your development directory and browsing to that directory with a Git tool, you should run the following command to checkout the development branch:
 ```
 git clone -b develop https://github.com/qafedev/qafe-platform.git
 ```
-After running this command the source code can be found in the qafe-platform subdirectory.
+After running this command the source code can be found in the 'qafe-platform' subdirectory.

 #### Building the platform

-1\.
-Make sure that Maven is installed on your machine.
-On Mac OS X Mavericks, Maven is not shipped automatically.
-To install Maven on OS X, the following command should work:
+Next we need to build the QAFE platform.
+Open your Maven tool and browse to the 'qafe-platform' directory containing the pom.xml file.
+Run the following command to build to QAFE platform:
 ```
-brew install maven
+mvn clean install -DskipTests
 ```
-For other platforms, the latest Maven-binaries can be found [here](http://maven.apache.org/download.cgi).
+**Note**: If you want, you could change the location of the Maven repository by editing the settings.xml file in the same directory.
+One of the more obvious reasons to do this is if you want seperate Maven repositories for different projects.
+Peraps for organizational reasons.

 2\.
 The location of the local maven repository needs to be changed.
 In the qafe-platform/settings.xml locate the <localRepository> tag.
 By doing this you won't harm other maven projects on your system.
 Check it to for example:
 ```